henriklatsch/projects/readme.md

 The deliverables for the project included a brief video presentation explaining the methods used to achieve the final result, example detections and a short overview of the detection workflow.

-The repository contains the brief project report, explaining model training through Google Colab and Roboflow dataset handling, a video example of road damage detections, the presentation keynote and the "inference.ipynb" file briefly explaining the inference algorithm.
+The repository contains the brief project report, explaining model training through Google Colab and Roboflow dataset handling, the presentation keynote and the "inference.ipynb" file briefly explaining the inference algorithm.
+A video example of the object detection model in use can be viewed here: https://drive.google.com/file/d/1Q-Hu70hQvsA4JZbqHkLa1JjM5by35EuQ/view?usp=drive_link .
 The project achieved a final grade of B.